Autodesk App Store

 -

-After the initial Autodesk Exchange Apps Portathon was held last year, the ADN team is running a similar โ but expanded โ event, the Autodesk Exchange Apps Hackathon, on September 20-21.
-There's more information available on both Jeremy's blog and the ADN DevBlog, but here's a quick summary of the salient points: Free to attend […]
+After the initial Autodesk Exchange Apps Portathon was held last year, the ADN team is running a similar – but expanded – event, the Autodesk Exchange Apps Hackathon, on September 20-21.
+There's more information available on both Jeremy's blog and the ADN DevBlog, but here's a quick summary of the salient points: Free to attend Open to anyone, anywhere (it's a virtual event) Lots of great presentations on app development The ADN team will also be available to provide support You earn money for apps you get published $50/$100 for published free/paid apps, up to 5 per company Additional Cloud/Sustainability…

 -